Pinkhus Turyan: Biography

-He was born in Lebedin, Ukraine in a working class Jewish family.
+He was born in Lebedin, in a working class Jewish family.
 He graduated 7 classes becoming a member of CPSU in 1918.
 Prior to joining the army forces he occupied administrative positions in the Kiev area.
 Joins the army in July 1941.
 During the crossing of the Dnieper river on 26–28 September 1943 in the district of the village of Petro-Svistunov he led the crossing of the 269th battalion of the 12th Army of the Soviet Union on the ferries, participating in battles for the bridgeheads and repelling counterattacks.
 After the war he lived in Kiev working in construction management.

 Awards

 By decree of the Presidium of the Supreme Soviet on 19 March 1944 for his courage and heroism in crossing the Dnieper River captain he was awarded the title Hero of the Soviet Union and the Order of Lenin.
 His name is recorded at the Ukrainian Museum of the Great Patriotic War.